 The dashboard can be accessed via the CLI:

-or by visiting the Heroku apps web interface and selecting the application in question.
+or by visiting the Heroku Dashboard and selecting the application in question.
 Select Ink file picker from the Add-ons menu.

 Removing the add-on